MTINMAN13/Libft/README.md

 # 42-1-libft

-vohiyo this is my motherfucking libft i went through like 956604351310 iterations of strchr and strrchr, fuck those bitches
+vohiyo this is my motherfucking libft

+i went through like 956604351310 iterations of strchr and strrchr,

+ fuck those bitches

-i like cats and good fucking yes also classical music and good high class drama
+i like cats and good fucking, classical music and good high class drama

 anyway